anneshackelford/anneshackelford.github.io/static/media/blogResponsiveCSS.554dff1b.md

 ## Tip 3: Additional Rules for a Responsive Website
-**Grid:** Use grid display to allow the best flow of your items and the most control when going from narrow and wide and vice versa.
-For example, a 2 column layout can easily be changed into a 1 column layout on a narrow screen.
+**Grid:** Use flex and grid displays to allow the best flow of your items and the most control when going from narrow and wide and vice versa.
+For example, a 2 column grid layout can easily be changed into a 1 column layout on a narrow screen.
+A wrapping flex layout automatically wraps to the number of columns needed when resizing, or moving to a smaller / larger screen.

 **Menu:** The menu bar almost always needs to be updated when going from wide to narrow as the width will often not be supported on a narrow screen.
 The 'hamburger' icon is often used for menus.
 It can be found in the Font Awesome fonts.
 This blog uses a menu that disappears but reappears when scrolling up as the entire website is on one page.

-*Last updated: March 23, 2021*
+*Last updated: April 13, 2021*